What it looks like

 Managing the threat

-DOC is working closely with the Ministry for Primary Industries (MPI) to manage myrtle rust in New Zealand.
+DOC is working closely with MPI to manage myrtle rust in New Zealand.
 Early detection of any outbreak in New Zealand will be vital to any attempt to manage it.

 New Zealand already has stringent biosecurity measures to protect against myrtle rust introduction, including a complete ban on imports of cut flowers and foliage from myrtle species in New South Wales, Queensland and Victoria.